 Must be respectful and within ministerial responsibility

 94. Every petition shall be respectful, decorous and temperate in its language, and shall not contain irrelevant statements.
-If, in the opinion of the Speaker, the subject matter is not within the ministerial responsibility of the Territory or is critical of a character or conduct of a person, contains unbecoming expressions, is not respectful, decorous or temperate in its language or offends any standing order other than those relating to petitions, the paper shall be returned to the Member who lodged it.
-(Amended 6 March 2008)
+If, in the opinion of the Speaker, the subject matter is not within the ministerial responsibility of the Territory or is critical of the character or conduct of a person, contains unbecoming expressions, is not respectful, decorous or temperate in its language or offends any standing order other than those relating to petitions, the paper shall be returned to the Member who lodged it.
 Must be lodged by a Member

 95. Petitions for presentation to the Assembly can be lodged with the Clerk only by Members, but Members cannot lodge petitions from themselves.
 Petitions shall be free from any indication that a Member may have initiated the petition.
 (Amended 6 March 2008 and 29 March 2012)